ntrtd/d365-agent/docs/architecture_vision.md

 ## 1. Introduction

-This document outlines the architectural vision for a suite of specialized AI-powered agents (e.g., Sales Agent, Procurement Agent, Finance Agent) designed to interact with Microsoft Dynamics 365 (D365) and related systems.
-Each agent aims to automate and assist with business processes within its specific functional domain, serving both internal employees and external partners/customers.
-While specialized, these agents leverage a common underlying architecture and integration patterns.
+This document outlines the architectural vision for a system designed to facilitate AI-driven interactions with Microsoft Dynamics 365 (D365) and related systems.
+The system aims to automate and assist with business processes across various functional domains (e.g., Sales, Procurement, Finance), serving both internal employees and external partners/customers.

 **The core integration strategy leverages the Model Context Protocol (MCP)**.
-MCP acts as a standardized interface ("USB-C for AI") allowing AI models (like those in Azure AI Agent Service) to discover and interact with external tools and data sources (like D365 via an MCP Hub) in a consistent way.
-This approach is chosen over traditional bespoke APIs or platform-specific connectors (like Power Platform Custom Connectors alone) because MCP offers:
+MCP acts as a standardized interface ("USB-C for AI") allowing orchestration layers (**Application Backends using the `d365-agent-mcpclient` SDK**) to discover and interact with external tools and data sources (like D365 via the `d365-agent-mcpserver`) in a consistent, AI-centric way.
+This approach is chosen over traditional bespoke APIs or platform-specific connectors alone because MCP offers:
-*   **Standardization & Discoverability:** Any MCP-compliant host (Azure AI Studio, Copilot Studio, Claude Desktop, VS Code extensions, etc.) can automatically discover and understand the capabilities (tools, data resources) exposed by an MCP server.
+*   **Standardization & Discoverability:** Any MCP-compliant host (e.g., the `d365-agent-mcpclient` SDK, Claude Desktop, VS Code extensions) can automatically discover and understand the capabilities (tools, data resources) exposed by an MCP server.
-*   **Composability:** Capabilities from multiple MCP servers (e.g., first-party D365 actions provided by Microsoft for Finance/SCM, third-party services like Stripe, custom internal logic) can be seamlessly combined within a single agent session without complex integration code.
+*   **Composability:** Capabilities from multiple MCP servers (e.g., the `d365-agent-mcpserver`, third-party services like Stripe) can potentially be seamlessly combined within a single orchestration session without complex integration code.
 *   **Reduced Boilerplate:** Common needs like capability negotiation, function schemas (using JSON Schema for type safety), progress updates, streaming results (via JSON-RPC over HTTP+SSE), and cancellation are built into the protocol, reducing implementation effort.
 *   **Core MCP Concepts:** Servers expose capabilities primarily as:
     *   **Tools:** Typed functions the agent can invoke (e.g., `create_sales_order`).
     *   **Resources:** Contextual data the agent can read (e.g., product catalogs, parsed documents).
     *   **Prompts:** Reusable prompt templates hosted by the server, often containing business logic.

-The architecture prioritizes using Microsoft Azure's PaaS and AI services for a scalable, secure, and maintainable solution, with MCP providing the crucial link between the AI orchestration layer and the business logic/data layer.
+The architecture prioritizes using Microsoft Azure's PaaS and AI services (where applicable, e.g., for hosting, LLM calls, infrastructure) for a scalable, secure, and maintainable solution, with MCP providing the crucial link between the orchestration layer and the D365 business logic/data layer.

 ## 2. Guiding Principles

-*   **Microsoft Native:** Leverage Azure PaaS and AI services (Agent Service, Container Apps, Logic Apps, Functions, Entra ID, D365 OData) wherever possible.
+*   **Microsoft Native:** Leverage Azure PaaS services (Container Apps, Logic Apps, Functions, Entra ID, D365 OData) where appropriate for hosting and infrastructure.
+Utilize Azure AI services (like Azure OpenAI) for optional LLM interactions within the orchestration layer.
-*   **Modularity:** Decompose complex processes into smaller, reusable, and independently deployable components (Agent Flows/DAGs, MCP tools).
+*   **Modularity:** Decompose complex processes into smaller, reusable components: orchestration logic within the `d365-agent-mcpclient` SDK, and MCP tools within the `d365-agent-mcpserver`.
-*   **Standardization:** Utilize MCP as the primary interface standard between the AI orchestration layer (Azure AI Agent Service) and backend business logic/data sources (MCP Hub).
-This involves the hub implementing the MCP specification (JSON-RPC 2.0 methods like `initialize`, `tools/call`, `resources/read` over HTTP/SSE).
-The interaction typically uses OAuth 2.0 client credentials flow via Azure AD for headless server authentication.
+*   **Standardization:** Utilize MCP as the primary interface standard between the **orchestration layer (`d365-agent-mcpclient` SDK used by Application Backends)** and backend business logic/data sources (`d365-agent-mcpserver`).
+This involves the server implementing the MCP specification.
-*   **Security:** Employ robust security practices, including Managed Identities, Entra ID authentication, Key Vault for secrets, and network isolation (VNet injection, Private Endpoints).
-No credentials in prompts or agent logic.
-Explicit user consent, granular permissions (via RBAC on Azure resources and potentially within D365), and sandboxing (where applicable) are crucial to mitigate risks like prompt injection or data exfiltration inherent in exposing capabilities to AI models.
+*   **Security:** Employ robust security practices: **Entra ID Client Credentials** for server-to-D365 authentication (secrets stored in Key Vault), secure communication between client and server, proper authorization within Application Backends.
+No sensitive credentials exposed to frontends or embedded directly in orchestration logic.
 *   **Scalability & Resilience:** Utilize scalable Azure services (Container Apps with KEDA, Service Bus, Functions) and incorporate patterns for handling load spikes and failures (queues, retries, DLQs).
 *   **Observability:** Implement end-to-end tracing and monitoring using Application Insights and Azure Monitor.
-*   **Maintainability:** Support CI/CD processes within each repository for automated testing and deployment of infrastructure (`d365-agent-infra`), MCP Hub (`d365-agent-hub`), agent logic/DAGs (`d365-agent-service`), documentation (`d365-agent`), etc.
+*   **Maintainability:** Support CI/CD processes within each repository for automated testing and deployment of infrastructure (`d365-agent-infra`), MCP Server (`d365-agent-mcpserver`), Client SDK (`d365-agent-mcpclient`), documentation (`d365-agent`), etc.

 ## 3. Core Architecture Layers & Components